 - The national nonprofit Justice in Aging provides a useful resource on resolving common problems with nursing homes.

-- For further insight and support, be sure to consult your attorney as well.
+- For further insight and support, be sure to consult a qualified elder law attorney in your area as well.